jillianmaher/rpi-pixel-art-stu/step_3.md

 Paste this code immediately below the section you just copied to create another row.
 Repeat once more so that you have three rows of three pixels each.

-You can check whether your table looks right by looking at the result area on the right.
+You can check whether your table looks right by double-clicking `index.html` in File Explorer to launch it in a Web Browser.
 --- /hint ---
 --- hint ---
-Here is how your code should look:
+Here is how your code and webpage should look:

 ![screenshot](images/pixel-art-grid-3.png)
 --- /hint ---